Guillem96/ssd-pytorch/README.md

 Modern PyTorch SSD implementation.

-This implementation is completely based from the one made by [amdegroot](https://github.com/amdegroot/ssd.pytorch), therefore all kudos for him.
+This implementation is completely based from the one made by [amdegroot](https://github.com/amdegroot/ssd.pytorch), therefore all credits to him.

 ## Training SSD